prototypefund/Digital_Bargeld-docs/core/wireformats.rst

   *  payto://sepa/IBAN

-The implementation of the @code{ebics} plugin which is envisioned to support the @code{sepa} method is currently incomplete.
-Specifically, we need a working implementation of `libebics` which is a sub-project trying to implement the EBICS [#ebics]_ standard.
+The implementation of the ``ebics`` plugin which is envisioned to support the @code{sepa} method is currently incomplete.
+Specifically, we need a working implementation of ``libebics`` which is a sub-project trying to implement the EBICS [#ebics]_ standard.

 .. [#sepa] SEPA - Single Euro Payments Area: